Overtaking Or Passing Sight Distance

 - Rate of acceleration of the overtaking vehicle.

-- Spacing between the vehicle.
+- Spacing between the vehicles.

 - Skill and reaction time of the driver.